 - In a medium bowl, whisk together the almond flour, cocoa powder, coconut flour and salt.

-- In a large bowl, beat butter with granulated erythritol until smooth.
+In a large bowl, beat butter with granulated Swerve until smooth.
 Beat in egg and vanilla extract.

 - Beat in almond flour mixture until dough comes together.